Hostile Takeover

 V sighed.
 “Fine.”
 She looked away while he picked her up.
 At length, she added, “N?
 I meant it.
 You’re alright.”

-Somewhere far away, buried beneath layers of standby mode and disabled processes, Uzi Doorman should not be awake.
-With a disassembly drone wielding debugging privileges, directly connected and reading deep into her databases, she should be floating in a thoughtless void darker than sleep.
-Despite all this, Uzi clung to awareness.
+Somewhere far away, buried beneath layers of disconnected hardware and dead conscious threads, Uzi Doorman should not be awake.
+With a disassembly drone wielding root privileges, directly connected and reading deep into her databases, she really should be floating in a thoughtless void darker than sleep.
+Despite all this, Uzi still clung to awareness.
 At this point, she had a single thought.

 Uzi was frickin tired of waiting.